 Revocation Hearing Procedures:

-- A. A hearing panel or hearing officer will conduct revocation hearings. - B. A court reporter or recording device will record the hearing for the official record. - C. All offenders will be read and explained their constitutional rights before individual proceedings begin. - D. All offenders and other witnesses offering testimony will be administered an oath by a board member or court reporter:
+- A. A hearing panel or hearing officer will conduct revocation hearings. - B. A recording device will record the hearing for the official record. - C. All offenders will be read and explained their constitutional rights before individual proceedings begin.